gavin-romig-koch/insights-magpie/README.md

 Requirements
 ------------

-The Ansible control machine must have the 'tar' command and the 'file' command installed.
+The Ansible control machine must have the 'tar' and 'file' commands installed, as well as the Python package 'requests' installed.

 The Target machines require no additional software installed.